-ACCESSORY DWELLING UNIT: (A) In accordance with the Act [4412(E)] a unit that is located within or appurtenant to a single-family dwelling.
-An accessory dwelling unit means an efficiency or one-bedroom apartment that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation, provided there is compliance with all the following:
+ACCESSORY DWELLING UNIT:

-- (i) The property has sufficient wastewater capacity. - (ii) The unit does not exceed 30 percent of the total habitable floor area of the single-family dwelling. - (iii) Applicable setback, coverage, and parking requirements specified in the bylaws are met.
+- (A) In accordance with the Act [4412(E)] a unit that is located within or appurtenant to a single-unit dwelling.
+An accessory dwelling unit means an efficiency or one-bedroom apartment that is clearly subordinate to a single-unit dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation, provided there is compliance with all the following: - (A) The property has sufficient wastewater capacity. - (B) The unit does not exceed 30 percent of the total habitable floor area of the single-unit dwelling. - (C) Applicable setback, coverage, and parking requirements specified in the bylaws are met.

 ACCESSORY STRUCTURE: means a structure which is: 1) detached from and clearly incidental and subordinate to the principal use of or structure on a lot, 2) located on the same lot as the principal structure or use, and 3) clearly and customarily related to the principal structure or use.
 For residential uses these include, but may not be limited to garages, garden and tool sheds, and playhouses.
+This structure may be constructed prior to the principle use or building.

-ACCESSORY USE OR BUILDING: A use or building customarily incidental and subordinate to the principal use or building and located on the same lot, but not including home occupations.
+ACCESSORY USE OR BUILDING: A use or building customarily incidental and subordinate to the principal use or building and located on the same lot, but not including home occupations and may be constructed prior to the principle use or building.